duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 ```terminal
 conda activate pyimagejMars
 ```

-Now copy and paste the next line.
+4. Now copy and paste the next line.
+You will use conda to install the package.
 Follow the instructions in the terminal:
 ```terminal
 conda install seaborn
 ```

-4. Now we need to install jupyter notebook.
+5. Now we need to install jupyter notebook.
 Use the following line.
 Copy and paste it and again follow the instructions in the terminal:
 ```terminal
 conda install jupyter notebook
 ```

-5. Launch Jupyter notebook by typing Jupyter notebook in the terminal.
+6. Launch Jupyter notebook by typing Jupyter notebook in the terminal.
 Your browser will be used to display a interface for Jupyter notebook:
 ```terminal
 jupyter notebook
 ```